 - 2 red bell peppers (or go wild–do an orange or yellow!)

 - 1 cup fresh, well-chopped fresh cilantro.
-It’s out of season when peaches come in here, so I go to the Latin American store where it’s sold in bunches.
-Do not get this in clamshells in the regular grocery store or you’ll go broke.
+It’s bolted by the time peaches come in here, so I go to the Latin American or Asian store where it’s sold in bunches.
+Pro tip: never buy herbs in clamshells.

 - 1/4-1/3 cup honey